 Is your product more of a commodity sale or is there a longer, more complex sales cycle?

-Commodities lend themselves to lower cost inside sales, as well as a higher mix of channels.
-The more complex your sales cycle, the more likely your company will need a captive, outside direct sales force to serve at least part of your market.
+Commodities lend themselves to lower cost inside sales structures, as well as a higher mix of channels.
+The more complex your sales cycle, the more likely your company will need a captive, outside direct sales force to serve at least part of your market segment.

 A specialist that you tend to see in larger sales organizations, or at least those that have a lot of complexity (a lot of return activity, inventory management, repairs, rep splits, complex/custom contracts, etc.)